rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

     be realists about our situations and make decisions based on the facts?
 -   OK, you accept the testimony of some authorities on faith.
     Why should we trust those authorities?
--   Are the checks and balances on clerics that promote your religion equivalent to those on the authorities of academic, civil, engineering, legal, or medical disciplines?
+-   Are the checks and balances on clerics that promote religion equivalent to those on the authorities of academic, civil, engineering, legal, or medical disciplines?
 -   Do we generally trust authorities without evidence?